-Awards: Scotsman Fringe First, Amnesty International Freedom of Expression (Highly Commended), The Summerhall Top Prize, Dark Chat Special Award, Total Theatre (shortlist), Carol Tambor Best of Fringe (shortlist), TVBomb Groundbreaker (shortlist)
+Awards: Scotsman Fringe First, Amnesty International Freedom of Expression, Dora Mavor Moore Awards (two), The Summerhall Top Prize, Dark Chat Special Award, Total Theatre (shortlist), Carol Tambor Best of Fringe (shortlist), TVBomb Groundbreaker (shortlist)

 Counting Sheep is a deeply personal retelling of the Maidan revolution in Ukraine -- an immersive Ukrainian folk-opera set to the sounds of Canada's beloved guerilla-folk party-punk band, The Lemon Bucket Orkestra.

 In January 2014, Mark Marczyk touched down in Kyiv and was quickly thrust into a nation on the eve of revolution -- a volatile, whirlwind of tragedy, mixed with hope and solidarity, torn apart by brutal violence.

 Counting Sheep is a striking, visceral exploration into the politics of revolution, beating with the heart of a people yearning for a better tomorrow.
 A call-to-action and affirmation of the human condition, Counting Sheep invites audiences to be part of the Revolution.